Beholding the Glory of the Courtroom of God (Part 1 of 2)

 Isaiah 41:24

 But when I look, there is no one among them; there is no counselor who, when I ask, gives an answer.
-Behold, all of them are false; their works are worthless; their molten images are wind and emptiness.
+Behold, they are all a delusion; their works are nothing; their metal images are empty wind.

 Isaiah 41:28-29

-Idols offer no counsel—like chasing wind (Ecclesiastes).
-Augustine confessed: "Late have I loved you...
+Idols offer no counsel, echoing Ecclesiastes' vanity and chasing wind.
+Augustine confessed: "Late have I loved you, beauty so old and so new...
 You were within me, and I was in the external world and sought you there...
 The lovely things kept me far from you."

 For rebellion is as the sin of divination, and presumption is as iniquity and idolatry.